-- On achieving 95% attendance or above, unless the period of absence is supported by a medical note - On acceptable progress in line with target grades, including submitting all work by given deadlines - On acceptable behaviour in the College
+- On achieving 95% attendance or above, unless the period of absence is supported by a medical note. - On acceptable progress in line with target grades, including submitting all work by given deadlines. - On acceptable behaviour in the College. - On following all (but not limited to) the College rules set out in the policies and agreement booklet.

-Failure to meet the above conditions may mean part or all of your payment could be stopped.
+Failure to meet the above conditions may affect your entitlement.